 The information design will evolve as wireframe diagrams change, incorporating results from the usability test at the end of this step, to reflect the placement of page elements in ways that better meet user needs.
 Keeping the information design flexible at this stage will help you create a more positive brand experience over the long term, so you don’t want anyone to develop partisan attachments to a particular look this early in the game.

 At this point in the process, visual designers should conduct exploratory meetings to understand the client’s visual preferences and the visual elements of the client’s brand.
 Wait until wireframes are set before showing any visual design treatments of the pages to the client.

 Note for Clients

-Caution the people in the site-owning organisation against developing any attachments to these mock-ups, because such attachments will make it difficult to change the visual design later on.
-Chances are these people will not be happy when they see the final design with text, links and information added to it.
-Focusing only on wireframes at this stage helps you avoid building unrealistic expectations about the site’s final look and feel, because having maximum flexibility to evolve the site’s information design is necessary.
+Chances are these people will not be happy when they see the final design with text, links, and information added to it.
+Focusing only on wireframes at this stage helps you avoid building unrealistic expectations about the site’s final look and feel because having maximum flexibility to evolve the site’s information design is necessary.

 9 Application Tools To Create Wireframes Digitally

 Traditionally, interactive web designers use pencil and paper or Photoshop to do a mock-up.
 However, in recent years, there has been a handful of websites that allow designers to create prototypes, wireframes or sitemaps digitally.

 Here are 9 tools that you can consider using.

 Using BALSAMIQ mockups gives you the feeling like you are drawing, but it’s digital, so you can tweak and rearrange the controls easily, and the end result is much cleaner.
 Teams can come up with a design and iterate over it in real-time in the course of a meeting.